Gerard Alessandrini

 Gerard Alessandrini (born November 27, 1953) is an American writer, director, lyricist and composer, best known for creating the off-Broadway musical revue Forbidden Broadway.
-He is the recipient of Tony Honors for Excellence in Theatre, four Drama Desk Awards (two for Outstanding Lyrics and two special awards for Lifetime Achievement), an Outer Critics Circle Award, and two Lucille Lortel Awards, as well as an Obie Award, the Drama League Award for Lifetime Achievement in Musical Theatre, and several honor honors.
+He is the recipient of Tony Honors for Excellence in Theatre, four Drama Desk Awards (two for Outstanding Lyrics and two special awards for Lifetime Achievement), an Outer Critics Circle Award, and two Lucille Lortel Awards, as well as an Obie Award, and the Drama League Award for Lifetime Achievement in Musical Theatre.

 Life and career

 Alessandrini was born in Boston, Massachusetts, grew up in suburban Needham, and graduated from Xaverian Brothers High School in 1972.
 After graduating from the Boston Conservatory of Music in 1977, he moved to New York City.
 As a young actor, he appeared in summer stock, regional theater, and dinner theater productions of Kismet, The Fantasticks, Oklahoma! and Carousel, among others.
 He also worked at the off-Broadway Light Opera of Manhattan.

 In late 1981, Alessandrini conceived and wrote a musical parody revue featuring spoofs of songs from Broadway musicals, on which he had been working while employed as a waiter at Lincoln Center.
 After a few months of weekend performances starring Alessandrini and a few friends at Palsson's Supper Club, the show evolved into Forbidden Broadway, which opened on January 15, 1982 at Palsson's Supper Club, with a cast featuring Alessandrini, Nora Mae Lyng, Bill Carmichael, Chloe Webb, and Fred Barton.
 The revue caught the theatergoing public's attention after Rex Reed published a rave review and ultimately ran for 2,332 performances at Palsson's before moving on to other larger venues.
 It has subsequently been rewritten many times to include parodies of newer shows, and has had many different editions presented in New York City for more than 40 years.
 In 2006, the show and Alessandrini won Tony Honors for Excellence in Theatre.
 The most recent incarnation, Forbidden Broadway: Merrily We Stole a Song, played Off-Broadway in 2024.